 Boiling is best for things like spices, coffee, dried fruit, cocoa nibs, and vanilla beans.

 Added during secondary fermentation

-Secondary fermentation is best for fresh flavours like herbs, berries and fresh fruit.
+Secondary fermentation is best for fresh flavors like herbs, berries, and fresh fruit.